Her's

+The duo and their tour manager were killed in a road traffic collision in Arizona while touring the United States in 2019.
+Heist or Hit Records said of the band's legacy: "their energy, vibrancy, and talent came to define our label".

 Members

 The band's line-up consisted of Stephen Fitzpatrick, from Barrow-in-Furness, Cumbria, England, who sang lead vocals and played guitar, and Audun Laading, from Flekkerøy, Kristiansand, Norway, who played bass guitar and sang backing vocals.
 Fitzpatrick was also a drummer, but the band used a drum machine with both members contributing to its programming.

-Career
+History

 Fitzpatrick and Laading met at the Liverpool Institute for Performing Arts, (from which they both graduated in 2016 after three-year music degrees, being presented with their certificates by Paul McCartney at a graduation ceremony).
 Whilst still students they formed Her's in 2015, after having previously played together in the rhythm section of another Liverpool band named 'The Sundogs'.
 The duo initially formed Her's in jest, travelling around Liverpool filming comedic music videos and posting them on YouTube.

 They released their debut single, "Dorothy", on 7 April 2016.
 They performed on the 2016 Green Man Festival Rising Stage.
 A nine-track compilation titled Songs of Her's was released on 12 May 2017.
 The compilation received four stars from The Skinny.
 Writing for NME in April 2017, Thomas Smith said:

 The band later released their debut full-length album, Invitation to Her's, on Heist or Hit Records on 24 August 2018.
 Her's were featured on Paste's list titled "The 15 New Liverpool Bands You Need to Know in 2018".
 An acoustic performance by the band at the 2019 South by Southwest festival in Austin, Texas, US was also featured on BBC Music Introducing.
+The album includes the single "Harvey" which according to Genius, is a reference to the 1950 film Harvey.